-Registration for the fall 2022 session is now closed.
-If there is enough demand, we will offer this again in early 2023.
-Join the waitlist to be notified about the next registration period.
+Registration for the spring 2023 session of Leading with Insight is now closed.
+If there is enough demand, we will offer this series again in fall 2023.
+Join the waitlist to be notified about future registration details.

 The prolonged COVID-19 response has altered our personal lives and job roles, changing the way we work more than any other crisis in our lifetime.
 Unprecedented change is the new normal and it will continue to be more important than ever for leaders at every level to rise to the occasion.
 We need to be nimble, adjust our thinking, innovate, adapt, quickly communicate, and move forward even as the ground seems to shift beneath our feet.
 For these reasons, insight becomes critical to lead the way forward.